 Learn how to make a homemade alternative Christmas tree with this step-by-step tutorial to create your own DIY wall mounted Christmas Tree, perfect for any room in your home.

-Let me share how you can create this simple homemade fabric Christmas tree.
+Let me share how you can create this simple, homemade fabric Christmas tree.

 DIY WALL MOUNTED CHRISTMAS TREE